lemosslucas/lemosslucas/README.md

 ###

-<p align="left">My name is Lucas Lemos, and I'm a Technical Industrial Automation student from Brazil.</p>
+<p align="left">My name is Lucas Lemos, and I'm a Technical Industrial Automation from Brazil.</p>

 ###